nearby-aliens/nearby-aliens/README.md

 Advanced features include exploring the surface of planets.
 This includes exploring the nature of the soil, exploring abandoned alien structures and being shown current thriving alien culture.

-Future plans include working on advanced features, maintaining the project for new users to play with and learn the coding for the ASCII art creating new star systems.
+Future plans include developing the other star systems, working on advanced features, maintaining the project for new users to play with and learn the coding for the ASCII art creating new star systems.

 # License